Aveen28/insr_blog/blog.md

 ![SIREN-based Implicit Neural Spatial Representation]({{ site.baseurl }}/images/img_insr_3.png)
 *Figure 3: SIREN MLP architecture used for INSRs.*

-For our implicit spatial field representation, we adopt the **SIREN** architecture (Sitzmann et al., 2020).
+For our implicit spatial field representation, we adopt the **SIREN** architecture.
 SIRENs are multilayer perceptrons with **sinusoidal activations**, which excel at modeling high‑frequency details and provide smooth, infinitely differentiable outputs—ideal for PDE fields.

 1. **Input Encoding**
    - The network takes a spatial coordinate $$(x,y)\in[-1,1]^2$$.